fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 <img alt="roughness5left15right" src="https://github.com/user-attachments/assets/db9241d9-08c5-495f-9a61-5ed17ece92f8" />
 </p>

-And difference between roughness 5 and 15:
+And the difference between roughness 5 and 15:

 <p align="center">
 <img alt="roughnes5left diff" src="https://github.com/user-attachments/assets/cb850832-3708-4c97-9d55-3d921f85cb37" />
 </p>

 ### Outputs
 Chinese dragon still produces wrong results (which is strange with multisampling, it should have improved a little bit), therefore focusing_dragons scene is also affected.
-Also I encountered with a strange black screen render issue on cornellbox_boxes_dynamic scene.
+Also, I encountered a strange black screen render issue on the cornellbox_boxes_dynamic scene.
 It is fixed when I turned off the BVH acceleration structure.
 I suspect there is a bug in my BVH construction code that causes this issue.
-To investigate this issue later on, I added a line that uses BVH on larger models only (more than 300 triangles), then I was rendering the other scenes, I realized that mirror reflection from the scene metal_glass_plates changed.
-I again tested with and without BVH, and confirmed that with BVH, reflections were correct but without BVH, reflections were wrong.
+To investigate this issue later on, I added a line that uses BVH on larger models only (more than 300 triangles), then I was rendering the other scenes, I realized that the mirror reflection from the scene metal_glass_plates had changed.
+I again tested with and without BVH, and confirmed that with BVH, reflections were correct, but without BVH, reflections were wrong.
 Then I rechecked my brute force mesh intersection code and found a bug in the reflection calculation.

 Left reflection is the correct one, right reflection is wrong.